 Maks Sorokin

-My goal is to develop robotic systems capable of learning and executing complex physical tasks with elegance - at scale, and with superhuman speed and precision.
+My goal is to build robot learning systems capable of learning and executing complex physical tasks with elegance, at scale, and with superhuman speed and precision, while remaining safe, reliable, and easily steerable.

 2024 - Present